 How the Book of Revelation Shaped American Immigration

-"A must-read for our times, this deeply original book excavates the legacies of the Book of Revelation in shaping dominant U.S. imaginations around immigration with particular attention to discourses of disease, citizenship, and the border wall." —Jacqueline M. Hidalgo, author of Latina/o/x Studies and Biblical Studies
+"A must-read for our times, this deeply original book excavates the legacies of the Book of Revelation in shaping dominant U.S. imaginations around immigration with particular attention to discourses of disease, citizenship, and the border wall." —Jacqueline M. Hidalgo, author of Latina/o/x Studies and Biblical Studies and Revelation in Aztlán

 America appeared on the European horizon at a moment of apocalyptic expectation and ambition.
 Within that context, explorers and colonizers imagined the land to be paradise, God’s country, and the New Jerusalem of the Bible’s Book of Revelation.
 This book begins by tracing the conceptualization of America as Revelation’s New Jerusalem from Columbus to the Puritan colonists, through US expansion, and from Reagan to Trump.